redown/grafana-dashboards/README.md

 * CPU swimlane: shows CPU usage, broken out by processor, similar to mpstat

+* iostats from diskio: shows `iostat -x` values from the telegraf diskio collector

 Dashboards are licensed under a Creative Commons 4.0 Attribution International License by Richard.Elling@RichardElling.com